johnny-morrice/godelbrot/README.md

 ## Summary

-A Fancy Unix-style Mandelbrot set explorer in Go.
+A Unix-style Mandelbrot set explorer in Go.

 ## Features